Yusuf ibn Tashfin

-Yusuf ibn Tashfin, also Tashafin, Teshufin, (يوسف بن تاشفين ناصر الدين بن تالاكاكين الصنهاجي; reigned c.
+Yusuf ibn Tashfin, also Tashafin, Teshufin, (يوسف بن تاشفين ناصر الدين بن تالاكاكين الصنهاجي, ⵢⵓⵙⴼ ⵓⵜⴰⵛⴼⵉⵏ; reigned c.
 1061 – 1106) was a Sanhaja leader of the Almoravid Empire.
 He cofounded the city of Marrakesh and led the Muslim forces in the Battle of Sagrajas.

 Yusuf ibn Tashfin came to al-Andalus from the Maghreb to help the Muslims fight against Alfonso VI of León, eventually achieving victory in Sagrajas and promoting an Islamic legal system in the region.
 In 1061 he took the title Amir al-Muslimin "Leader of the Muslims", recognizing the suzerainty of the Abbasid caliph as Amir al-Mu'minin "Leader of the Believers".

 Rise to power

 Yusuf ibn Tashfin was a Berber of the Banu Turgut, a branch of the Lamtuna, a tribe belonging to the Sanhaja confederacy.
 The Sanhaja were linked by medieval Muslim genealogists with the Himyarite Kingdom through semi-mythical and mythical pre-Islamic kings, and some of the contemporary sources (e.g., ibn Arabi) add the nisba al-Himyari to Yusuf's name to indicate this legendary affiliation.
 For example, his surname is documented as Al-Sanhaji al-Himyari in the 14th-century work of Ismail ibn al-Ahmar.
 Modern scholarship rejects this Berber–Yemeni link as fanciful.

 Abu Bakr ibn Umar, a leader of the Lamtuna and one of the original disciples of Abdallah ibn Yasin, who served as a spiritual liaison for followers of the Maliki school, was appointed chief commander after the death of his brother Yahya ibn Umar al-Lamtuni.
 His brother oversaw the military for ibn Yasin but was killed in the Battle of Tabfarilla against the Godala in 1056.
 Ibn Yasin, too, would die in battle against the Barghawata three years later.

 Abu Bakr was an able general, taking the fertile Sous and its capital Aghmat a year after his brother's death, and would go on to suppress numerous revolts in the Sahara, on one such occasion entrusting his pious cousin Yusuf with the stewardship of Sous and thus the whole of his northern provinces.
 He appears to have handed him this authority in the interim but even went as far as to give Yusuf his wife, Zaynab an-Nafzawiyyah, purportedly the richest woman of Aghmat.
 This sort of trust and favor on the part of a seasoned veteran and savvy politician reflected the general esteem in which Yusuf was held, not to mention the power he attained as a military figure in his absence.
 Daunted by Yusuf's new-found power, Abu Bakr saw any attempts at recapturing his post as politically unfeasible and returned to the fringes of the Sahara to settle the unrest of the southern frontier.